POWSM: A Phonetic Open Whisper-Style Speech Foundation Model: Introduction

 To bridge this gap, we propose \POWSM, a phonetic foundation model capable of performing four core phone-related tasks --- PR, ASR, audio-guided G2P, and audio-guided P2G --- within one unified architecture (\Cref{fig:overview}).
 To construct this framework, we reformulate standard ASR datasets \cite{zhu-etal-2025-zipa} into four task-specific formats, allowing the model to learn consistent mappings across audio, phoneme, and grapheme representations.
 In addition, \POWSM adopts an attention-based encoder-decoder (AED) architecture, following the design of large-scale speech foundation models such as Whisper \citep{radford2023robust} and OWSM \citep{peng2023reproducing}.

-Empirically, \POWSM outperforms previous PR models on both in-domain data and out-of-domain languages, achieves low-resource ASR performance comparable to web-scale multilingual foundation models, and can act as speech-grounded P2G and G2P across more than 70 languages. \POWSM offers a new unified paradigm for phone-level modeling, paving the way for inclusive and globally accessible speech technologies that transcend language boundaries and resource disparities.
+Empirically, \POWSM outperforms previous PR models on both in-domain data and out-of-domain languages and achieves low-resource ASR performance comparable to web-scale multilingual foundation models.
+Moreover, it performs speech-grounded P2G and G2P across more than 70 languages. \POWSM offers a new unified paradigm for phone-level modeling, paving the way for inclusive and globally accessible speech technologies that transcend language boundaries and resource disparities.

-To summarize, our main contributions are: \begin{itemize} \item We provide \POWSM, a large-scale foundation model that achieves state-of-the-art PR performance, and is capable of performing multiple fundamental phone-related tasks.
-Our model enables seamless conversion between speech, text (graphemes/orthography), and phones. \item We thoroughly analyze \POWSM to understand the interaction between multiple tasks, architecture components, and losses. \item We fully open-source all our data preparation and evaluation scripts, model checkpoints and code to foster open science. \end{itemize}
+To summarize, our main contributions are: \begin{itemize} \item We release \POWSM, a large-scale foundation model that achieves state-of-the-art PR performance, and is capable of performing multiple fundamental phone-related tasks.
+Our model enables seamless conversion between speech, text (graphemes/orthography), and phones. \item We thoroughly analyze \POWSM to understand the interaction between multiple tasks, architecture components, and losses. \item We fully open-source all our data preparation and evaluation scripts, model checkpoint and code to foster open science. \end{itemize}